Leonard-Albuquerque/Leonard-Albuquerque/README.md

 Hello there 👋 <br>
-A Full-Stack Developer by day ☼ and a React Community Contributor by night ☾ Software Developer at Hub85 Marketing;<br>
+A Full-Stack Developer by day ☼ and a React Community Contributor by night ☾ <br>
+Software Developer at Hub85 Marketing;<br>
 <br>